Vurv78/Safety/README.md

 ## 🤔 Usage
 This is meant to be used with Autorun's plugin system.
 __Drag this repo (as a folder) into your ``C:/Users/<NAME>/autorun/plugins`` folder!__

+## Minimum Supported Garry's Mod Version

+Current minimum supported version is whichever removed `debug.getregistry()`, as the detours for that have now been removed.
+If you keep up to date, you shouldn't have to worry about this.